ShellRuner/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ***Task8 :8.Hexadecimal
     Write a program that print all the numbers of base 16 in lowercase, followed by new line ,you can only use putchar three times in your code.

+***Task9 :9.Patience,persistence and perspiration make an unbeatable combination for success
+    Write a program that prints all possible combinations of single-digit numbers.you can only use the putchar function four times maximum